Borneo

 planting period

-In 2015, an enormous forest fire destroyed 18,000 hectares of Sebangau National Park.
-This area of forest is the equivalent of more than 36,000 football pitches.
-Where the fire raged, the only thing growing is a layer of ferns and grasses.
-In order to help nature get going again, we are planting a mix of trees that are native to the area.
-These trees will provide shade, so that the ferns and grasses will disappear and the forest can recover.
+In 2015, a massive forest fire destroyed 18,000 hectares of Sebangau National Park: more than 36,000 football pitches!
+On burnt lands, only ferns and grasses grow, blocking natural forest recovery.
+In order to help nature get going again, we are planting a mix of native trees.
+They provide shade, so that the ferns and grasses will disappear and the forest can recover.

-In this project, local people play a crucial role.
-For example, they work in the nurseries, plant the trees and protect the forest.
-We will help set up nurseries in the neighbouring villages.
-Each nursery will be managed by around seven families.
-The staff will receive training and the right equipment.
-So, this project not only creates more forest, but additional work and income for villagers.
+Within this project, the local population plays a crucial role.
+For instance, they work in the tree nurseries, plant the trees and maintain the forest.
+The village nurseries are managed by local families, who receive special training and resources for this from Borneo Nature Foundation.
+So this project not only contribute to more trees, but also to extra work and income for village families!

 We plant trees in the northern part of Sebangau National Park on Borneo (Central Kalimantan).
 The National Park has protected area status.